Chapter 20 Generalised linear models

 Another approach to addressing overdispersion is to use a negative binomial model, which can be fitted using the glm.nb function from the MASS package.
 This model introduces an additional parameter that explicitly models the relationship between the mean and variance, allowing the variance to grow quadratically with the mean.

 A further, slightly more involved option, is to use a zero-inflated model, which is particularly useful when overdispersion arises due to an excessive number of zeros in the data.
-These models assume the data-generating process has two components: one generating the zeros (often modeled with a logistic component) and another generating the counts (often modeled as Poisson or negative binomial).
+These models assume the data-generating process has two components: one generating the zeros (often modelled with a logistic component) and another generating the counts (often modelled as Poisson or negative binomial).
 Zero-inflated models can be fitted using specialized functions such as zeroinfl from the pscl package.

 While these methods require slightly different implementation, they are conceptually similar to regular GLMs and are interpreted in comparable ways.